Davin-Yu/Co-Papers/release/checklist.md

 ### Comment
 1. Need to add Verification code
-2. Need to add javascript for user sign up authentication
+2. Need to add Javascript for user sign up authentication